sureshkuc/Freie-Universitat-Berlin/Machine-Learning-2021/README.md

 explained in the lecture

 Project12:
+Linear classification
+a) Compute the Bayes decision and Bayes error for this problem
+b) Produce a visual estimate of the best classifier in the class of all linear decision functions
+c) Generate training data D` from the joint distribution of (X, Y ) and sample the risk of the classifier.
+d) Generate training data D` from the joint distribution of (X, Y ) again.
+Write an algorithm that finds the empirically optimal decision function φb` by brute force minimization of Lb`(φ) over all 2 (r,l). different classifiers from the class C` of all classifiers that are defined by lines through pairs of data point
+e) Estimate the generalization error of the computed classifier (i.e., the true risk Lb`(φ) ) by sampling.
+Compare with (a).
+f) How large should ` be such that the confidence level of the empirically optimal classifier being at most 10% worse than the class-optimal classifier is 0.75

+Project13:
 Excercise 1.
 Recurrent Neural Networks (RNNs) (50%) Fill out the missing code in the given notebook1 that you need to get the RNN to work and